imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image32.png "Image32.png")

-To move an inner component of the row, click on it until it gets selected (arrow) (see also “Selections” Section).
-Then press the keyboard "up" or "left" arrow to move an image left (Press the keyboard “down” or “right” arrow to move an image right).
+To move an inner component of the row, click on it until it gets selected (arrow) (see also "Selections" Section).
+Then press the keyboard "up" or "left" arrow to move an image left (Press the keyboard "down" or "right" arrow to move an image right).

 ![](/media/Image33.png "Image33.png")